AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/move-issues.md

    ![](assets/ci3-350x203.png)

-1. Continue moving the issue as described in the section [Move a single issue](#copy5) in this article, starting with Step 3.
+1. Continue moving the issue as described in the section [Move a single issue](#move-a-single-issue) in this article, starting with Step 3.

-### Move issues in a list in the Preview environment
+### Move issues in a list in the Preview environment {#move-issues-in-a-list-in-the-preview-environment}

 1. Go to the project that contains the issue or issues that you want to move.